J063--Temperature and Humidity Monitoring System & Services BPA for VISN 20 Locations

 Buyer not available

-The Department of Veterans Affairs is seeking proposals for maintenance, technical support, and training for the CensiTrac Instrument Tracking System (ITS) within the Veterans Integrated Service Network (VISN) 20, based in Vancouver, WA.
-This procurement aims to secure a firm-fixed price contract that includes a base year and four optional years, commencing on July 1, 2025, and extending through June 30, 2030, to ensure the continued operation and support of essential health tracking systems for veterans.
-The total award amount for this contract is anticipated to be $47 million, and interested vendors must submit their proposals via email to Contracting Officer Jennifer Robles by 1 PM Mountain Time on April 8, 2025.
-Compliance with federal acquisition regulations is required, and vendors must be original equipment manufacturers or authorized service providers, accompanied by an authorization letter with their offers.
+The Department of Veterans Affairs is seeking proposals for maintenance, technical support, and training for the Instrument Tracking System (ITS) utilized within the Veterans Integrated Service Network (VISN) 20, based in Vancouver, WA.
+The procurement aims to ensure ongoing support for the CensiTrac ITS across multiple sites within the VISN 20 footprint, with a contract structured as a firm-fixed price agreement covering a base year and four optional years, starting from July 1, 2025, to June 30, 2030.
+This initiative underscores the VA's commitment to maintaining essential health tracking systems that support veteran services, with a total contract value of approximately $47 million.
+Interested vendors must submit their proposals via email to Contracting Officer Jennifer Robles by April 8, 2025, at 1 PM Mountain Time.

 Q-NRG+ Metabolic Monitor Brand Name or Equal to